-Trump has only been president for two weeks but the left has already turned up the outrage protest meter to ten on an almost daily basis.
+Trump has only been president for a short time but the left has already turned up the outrage protest meter to ten on an almost daily basis.
 Democrat leaders are starting to worry that the public will begin ignoring them.
 It’s probably already too late, though.

 The Democrats face up to their Trump problem